myridia/domain-translate/README.md

 ### Usage

-Once activated and configured, a translation widget or language selector will appear on your website's frontend.
-Visitors can then select their desired language to view the translated content.[4]
-The translation is performed automatically by Google Translate.
+The translation is performed automatically by Google Translate based on your domain and language settings.

-Limitations
+## Limitations

+### Machine Translation Accuracy

-    Machine Translation Accuracy: While Google Translate is highly advanced, machine translations may not always be perfectly accurate or contextually appropriate.[6]
+While Google Translate is highly advanced, machine translations may not always be perfectly accurate or contextually appropriate.
 Human review for critical content is always recommended.

+### SEO Considerations

-    SEO Considerations: Since the translation happens client-side, search engines typically index only the original language content of your website.[2]
+Since the translation happens client-side, search engines typically index only the original language content of your website.[
 This plugin is primarily for user experience and accessibility, not for improving multilingual SEO.
-For robust multilingual SEO, dedicated multilingual plugins that store translated content are generally preferred.[7]
+For robust multilingual SEO, dedicated multilingual plugins that store translated content are generally preferred.
-    Dynamic Content Challenges: While generally effective, some highly dynamic or JavaScript-rendered content might occasionally present challenges for seamless translation.[3]
+Dynamic Content Challenges: While generally effective, some highly dynamic or JavaScript-rendered content might occasionally present challenges for seamless translation.

 ### Support